 - 1. Graduate Record Examination scores (verbal and quantitative) of 1050 or higher are usually required. - 2.
-Undergraduate grade point average of 2.5 or higher is usually required. - 3.
-Graduate grade point average of 3.0 or higher, if such courses have been taken. - 4.
+Undergraduate grade point average of 2.5 or higher is usually required.

+- 3. Graduate grade point average of 3.0 or higher, if such courses have been taken. - 4.
 Three strong letters of recommendation. - 5.
-Personal interview. - 6.
-A score of 550 or higher on the TOEFL examination if the applicant's first language is not English.
+Personal interview. - A score of 550/213/79 or higher on the paper-based/computerbased/IBET TOEFL examination if the applicant's first language is not English. - 7.
+Those seeking admission to the MA in Counseling in Higher Education are required to have an interview.